New Holland Agriculture: Biomass

+Methane Tractor

+New Holland is committed to developing advanced propulsion technologies which reduce dependence on fossil fuels and mean that you, the farmer, produce all of the energy you require.
+The production T6 Methane Power tractor not only has 80% lower overall emissions than a standard tractor, but it also delivers exactly the same performance too.

 Trademarks

-New Holland introduced several innovation and patents on its products.
+New Holland introduced several patents on its products.

-ABS SuperSteer system & Intelligent Trailer Braking System
+ABS SuperSteer system and Intelligent Trailer Braking system

 ABS SuperSteer is an application of ABS technology to tractors, which offers an increased safety, especially when operating on steep hills, and increased tractor manoeuvrability.
 ABS SuperSteer uses ABS technology to manage each wheel's brake individually.
 Using a single foot pedal, the ABS SuperSteer allows the tractor to be steered by the brakes.
 Two orange pedal extensions either side of a single pedal replace the conventional, independent two-pedal arrangement.
 At low speed, this provides the driver with the same single-wheel steering as a conventional tractor, but automatically disables at higher speeds to prevent accidental application.
 The ABS SuperSteer function includes tyre slip control and automatic coupling with the steering angle.
 This allows the tractor to perform tight turning manoeuvres without driver intervention on brakes by pivoting on a braked rear wheel, reducing the turning circle to that of a tractor fitted with a SuperSteer front axle.
 A driver-selectable amount of slip on the pivoting wheel is allowed to prevent soil damage.
 The hill holder function improves tractor control on slopes, automatically engaging the brakes to prevent the machine rolling back during hill starts and easing clutch engagement.

 The Intelligent Trailer Braking system manages and equalises the braking force exerted on the trailer.
 When slowing with the transmission or the exhaust brake the trailer brakes are modulated so that the trailer deceleration matches that of the tractor.

 The ABS system is assembled at Basildon plant using a dynamic standard operating procedure, this enables any operator to assemble the highly complex assembly made up of around 80 processes and 25 different assembly tools, and this also incorporates a test station to ensure the ABS unit is in perfect working order before fitting to a tractor.
 This is a ground breaking system using new technologies and 3D Assembly instructions the Project leader is process engineer Howard Turnnidge.